 Top five quest chains you should do in WoW Classic

 Lately, I’ve been leveling a Warrior.
 This is giving me a chance to revisit older zones.
 As I level, I’ve taken note of what places and quests remind me of leveling back in WoW Classic.
 There were some great quest lines I’m excited to revisit.
-I put together a totally subjective list of my “Top Five Not to be Missed” quests once WoW Classic returns this summer.
+I put together a totally subjective list of my “Top Five Not to be Missed” quests you really need to seek out in WoW Classic.
 I’ll tell you where to find them, a bit about them, and why they are on my list.

 When talking about “best quests ever,” this one always gets mentioned.
 It tells the story of Pamela Redpath, her father Joseph, and the town of Darrowshire in Eastern Plaguelands.
 You’ll not be able to get this quest until you’re level 50 and you go to the graveyard near Chillwind Point in Western Plaguelands.
 You don’t need a group to complete most of the quests but for the final battle, you will.

 Adjacent to the graveyard is a house.
 There will be a friendly spirit here.
 This is Marlene Redpath.
 She begins the tale.
 You’ll come back to her.
 You’ll go into Andorhal — to city hall — where you’ll meet Chromie.
 Andorhal in Classic is filled with undead.
-You’ll head to Hearthglen, which is NOT the friendly place it is now.
+You’ll head to Hearthglen, which is NOT the friendly place it is in Battle for Azeroth.
 And you’ll go to Darrowshire.
 You’ll do all of this to redeem the spirit of Joseph Redpath.

 This was an amazing quest line.
 Every one of the 11 steps told the story of stalwart defenders betrayed by the Scourge.
 Cranius’ song shows some of the quest steps.
 You need to do this chain because redemption arcs tend to be the ones with the most impact.
 Plan to talk to Marlene once you head to Chillwind Point in Western Plaguelands.
 You’ll probably gain at least one — if not two —levels completing this.